galaxyproject/admin-training/intro/02-basic-server/get-galaxy.md

 1. `$ ./run.sh`
 1. visit `http://localhost:8080`

-You now see default Galaxy running.
+You should see default Galaxy running.

 .footnote[Note that first startup needs internet connection and takes longer than the subsequent ones.]